Art3

 As well as offering a Visual & Digital Arts Academy Scholarship, we also enter students work in several competitions and exhibitions, provide co-curricular opportunities at lunchtimes and have artist incursions and excursions to galleries.

-Students going into year 7,10,11& 12 the following year can audition for a Visual & Digital Arts Academy Scholarship.
+Students entering Years 7, 10, 11, or 12 can audition for a Visual & Digital Arts Academy Scholarship.